 Most Bed and Breakfasts remain open and offer smaller, personal accommodations in boutique or historic settings.

-Restaurants, breweries, distilleries, cideries, coffeehouses and other food & drink establishments are closed for indoor service from December 21- February 1.
+Restaurants, breweries, distilleries, cideries, coffeehouses and other food & drink establishments are permitted to open for indoor service under the masking, distancing and occupancy requirements listed above.
 Guests can still take advantage of outdoor seating and carryout/delivery service.
-We encourage you to check with an establishment directly to confirm hours of operation, takeout services, and outdoor dining availability.
+We advise you to check with an establishment directly to confirm hours of operation, reservation requirements, takeout services and outdoor dining availability.

 Many local restaurants have signed on to the Michigan Restaurant Promise, which spells out their commitment to guests—including daily staff wellness checks, spacing outdoor tables at least six feet apart, implementing CDC-approved cleaning and sanitizing protocols, and more.
 In return, these eateries request that guests adhere to certain safety measures, including staying home if you feel sick, wearing a face mask when not at your table and maintaining proper social distance.
 Check out the list of Michigan Restaurant Promise members.